expo/expo/docs/pages/versions/v32.0.0/distribution/building-standalone-apps.md

 ## 3. Start the build

 Run `expo build:android` or `expo build:ios`.
-If you don't already have a packager running for this project, `exp` will start one for you.
+If you don't already have a packager running for this project, `expo` will start one for you.

 ### If you choose to build for Android